 - Blurred vision

-If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Memorial Eye Center - Oak Forest in Houston or visiting your nearest emergency room.
+If you experience any of these symptoms, seek prompt diagnosis and treatment by contacting Memorial Eye Center - Oak Forest in Central Northwest or visiting your nearest emergency room.

 Who's at Risk for Glaucoma?